Admissions Counselor: Job Description, Duties and Requirements

 Requirements to Become an Admissions Counselor

 Requirements for high school and postsecondary counselors can vary according to school districts, institutional regulations and state laws.
-Many schools require a bachelor's degree in a relevant field and experience working with people.
+Many schools require a master's degree in a relevant field and experience working with people.
 Admissions counselors need solid organizational, interpersonal and communication skills in order to connect with students.

 Employment and Salary Information